 Repurchase Contingencies.
 The Company is contingently liable under terms of repurchase agreements with financial institutions providing inventory financing for independent distributors of its products.
 These arrangements, which are customary in the industry, provide for the repurchase of products sold to distributors in the event of default by the distributor.
 The risk of loss under these agreements is spread over numerous distributors.
 The price the Company is obligated to pay generally declines over the period of the agreement (generally 18 to 36 months, calculated from the date of sale to the distributor) and the risk of loss is further reduced by the resale value of the repurchased homes.
-The maximum amount for which the Company was contingently liable under such agreements approximated \$93.8 million at September 28, 2019, without reduction for the resale value of the homes.
+The maximum amount for which the Company was contingently liable under such agreements approximated \$77.2 million and \$77.1 million at December 28, 2019 and March 30, 2019, respectively, without reduction for the resale value of the homes.
 The Company applies ASC 460, Guarantees ("ASC 460"), and ASC 450-20, Loss Contingencies ("ASC 450-20"), to account for its liability for repurchase commitments.
 Under the provisions of ASC 460, the Company records the greater of the estimated value of the non-contingent obligation (accounted for pursuant to ASC 460) or a contingent liability for each repurchase arrangement (accounted for under the provisions of ASC 450-20).
-The Company recorded an estimated liability of \$3.0 million and \$2.4 million at September 28, 2019 and March 30, 2019, respectively, related to the commitments pertaining to these agreements.
+The Company recorded an estimated liability of \$2.5 million and \$2.4 million at December 28, 2019 and March 30, 2019, respectively.

 Letters of Credit.
 To secure certain reinsurance contracts, Standard Casualty maintains an irrevocable letter of credit of \$11.0 million to provide assurance that Standard Casualty will fulfill its reinsurance obligations.
 This letter of credit is secured by certain of the Company's investments.
-There were no amounts outstanding at either September 28, 2019 or March 30, 2019.
+There were no amounts outstanding against the letter of credit at either December 28, 2019 or March 30, 2019.